Use Case · basketball drills

 Practice lanes

-Organize basketball drills by reusable actions instead of scattered links.
+Organize basketball drills into reusable skill routines instead of scattered video links, bookmarks, and phone notes.

-Build sessions for handles, shooting, footwork, or finishing work.
+Build dedicated on-court sessions for handles, spot-up shooting, finishing through contact, and game-speed agility.

 Who this page is for